How Much Does It Cost to Go to a Gaming Lounge? [2025 Prices Guide]

 Top Gaming Lounges in Utah (2025)

-Utah Valley (value pick): Community-style lounges commonly post $4–$7/hr, with party rooms around $150–$300 for ~2 hours.
+- Utah Valley (value pick): Commonly $4–$7/hr; party rooms around $150–$300 for ~2 hours.

-Salt Lake & surrounds (balanced): Expect $7–$10/hr at peak or for premium rigs; weekday deals are common.
+- Salt Lake & surrounds (balanced): Expect $7–$10/hr at peak or for premium rigs; weekday deals are common.

-University arenas (team use): Often priced by the room at roughly $40–$50/hr for groups; ideal for scrims and clubs.
+- University arenas (team use): Often priced per room (~$40–$50/hr); ideal for scrims and clubs.

 Gaming Lounge vs Internet Café vs Esports Arena